hosnerm/docs-opmanual_duckietown/book/opmanual_duckietown/05-duckietown-preliminaries-definitions.md

 Navigable cities are city loops connected by intersections, meeting the appearance specification.
 Navigable cities require traffic signs.

 Navigable cities enable testing of Duckiebot behaviors.
-A complete list (for one or more Duckiebots) of behaviors can be found here: [](https://github.com/duckietown/docs-robotarium/blob/master/book/robotarium/00_book_robotarium.md).
+A complete list (for one or more Duckiebots) of behaviors can be found in the [demo section](https://github.com/duckietown/docs-robotarium/blob/master/book/robotarium/00_book_robotarium.md) of the Duckiebot operation manual.

 ## Robotarium {#dt-ops-robotarium-def status=ready}